Oli-G33/Oli-G33/README.md

 ### Hi there 👋

-👋 Hey there!
+👋 Hey!
 I'm Oliver, welcome to my Github profile.

 As a junior developer with an appetite for learning, I'm always on the lookout for a new project!
 My coding toolbox is brimming with React, Next.js, Typescript, Tailwind CSS, but I'm ready to dive headfirst into new technologies and find inventive solutions to tricky problems. 💡